National Bahá’í Review/Issue 103/Text

 Members: Firuz Kazemzadeh, Chairman; Daniel C. Jordan, Vice-Chairman; Glenford E. Mitchell, Secretary; Soo Fouts, Assistant Secretary; Dorothy W. Nelson, Treasurer; Richard D. Betts; Magdalene M. Carney; Franklin Kahn; William Maxwell, Jr.

-international Field
+International Field[edit]

-In addition to the highlights already cited, much attention was given to the preparation of the Bahamas for the formation of its National
+In addition to the highlights already cited, much attention was given to the preparation of the Bahamas for the formation of its National Spiritual Assembly at Riḍván 1978.
+Six pioneers settled there and recruitment of 10 more was in progress as the year ended.

-island for 100 days and the dedication of their newly acquired local l:la_ziratu’|-Quds last February.
+The friends in Bermuda experienced a rather exciting year occasioned by the stay of Amatu’l-Bahá Rúḥíyyih Khánum on their island for 100 days and the dedication of their newly acquired local Ḥazíratu’l-Quds last February.
 The Bermudians also received one pioneer and a number of traveling teachers.

 A decision was made to establish boundaries for a total of 14 localities in the Falkland Islands in which groups and Assemblies can be established.
 In response to an invitation issued by the National Spiritual Assembly to the friends in the Falklands, Dr. Robert Watson visited the Bahá’í National Center in Wilmette and will be followed by others in the new year.

-The work of the friends in the Turks and Caicos Islands was stimulated by the.visits of the Auxiliary Board member assigned to that area and several traveling teachers. ‘
+The work of the friends in the Turks and Caicos Islands was stimulated by the visits of the Auxiliary Board member assigned to that area and several traveling teachers.

 Home Front Teaching[edit]

 The accomplishment of our home front goals continues to be slow.
 Of the 7,000 localities required in the Plan 5,910 exist; 256 were opened this year.
-Of the 1,400 Local Spiritual Assemblies called for, only 940 existed by year’s end.
+Of the 1,400 Local Spiritual Assemblies called for, only 940 existed by year's end.
 A strenuous effort was put forth to save some 100 Assemblies which had become jeopardized.
 Twelve Assemblies were incorporated, bringing the total to 312.
-The continuing threat of jeopardized Assemblies led to a decision of the -National Spiritual Assembly that the National Teaching Committee will henceforth work with Local Spiritual Assemblies in developing and executing local teaching plans which will foster community growth to the size of at least 30 adult believers in each locality.

 Consolidation[edit]